dbt-labs/segment/README.md

     segment_inactivity_cutoff: 30 * 60
     segment_pass_through_columns: []
     segment_bigquery_partition_granularity: 'day' # BigQuery only: partition granularity for `partition_by` config
+    segment_referrer_mapping_seed: 'my_referrer_mapping' # Your custom referrer mapping seed.
+This is a CSV version of Snowplow's [referer parser database](https://github.com/snowplow-referer-parser/referer-parser)

 ```
 5. Execute `dbt seed` -- this project includes a CSV that must be seeded for it
    the package to run successfully.
 6. Execute `dbt run` – the Segment models will get built as part of your run!

 ## Database support